All Episodes

 What there seems to be, more than anything else, is an effort to wave a magic wand and say, hey, you want to come in?

-If you have no education, and if you're deadbeat and you have to come across the border in the under the cover of darkness, then we're gonna give you this kind of visa.
+If you have no education and if you're deadbeat and you have to come across the border under the cover of darkness, then we're going to give you this kind of visa and you can go do that kind of work.

-Understanding what it is that I don't know that those in Washington making this decision do know that could possibly make me not see the whole picture.
+As one folks steeped in logic, as one who tries to analyze things in a logical and non-emotional way, this one I'm having trouble with, understanding what it is that I don't know that those in Washington making this decision do know that could possibly make me not see the whole picture.

-So if you factor in what we don't know, uh, which might be nothing, I'm just trying to make sense out of this.
+So if you factor in what we don't know, which might be nothing, I'm just trying to make sense out of this.

-After hearing you rave about the Allen Brothers hot dogs, I purchased and sent my younger brother a case of them.
+Dear Rush, after hearing you rave about the Allen Brothers hot dogs, I purchased and sent my younger brother a case of them.

 He's a serious hot dog aficionado.